 - The “Busywork Matrix.”
 Your schedule is dominated by routine tasks that don’t connect to your main goals.
 You’re technically swamped, but nothing in your life is actually moving forward.

-- The “Pleasure-Seeker Matrix.”
+- The “Hedonist Matrix.”
 Your schedule is dominated by enjoyable but low-impact tasks at the expense of important work.
 This pattern usually signals a self-discipline problem.

 Running this kind of diagnostic every two to three months is a smart habit.
 When you know your weak spots, it’s much easier to fix them.